Ways To Finance A Home With Little Or No Money Down

 - No mortgage insurance (the interest rate is slightly higher than on a loan without mortgage insurance)

-Buyers purchasing a foreclosed home in the city of Phoenix, AZ.
+Buyers purchasing a foreclosed home through mortgage lenders.
 The buyer must be a legal US resident and can’t own (or be on title) on any residential property.
 There are income limitations (1 person household income max is $55,950, 2 person household income is $63,950, 3 person household income is $71,950, 4 person household income is $79,900, etc.) Debt-to-income ratios are in line with FHA guidelines, which allow for 31/43% first mortgage ratio.
 This means that the buyer’s income and new housing expense (principal, interest, taxes, insurance and HOA fee) can not exceed 31% of the buyer’s income and that the buyer’s total monthly debt (credit cards, student loans, car loans, etc) can not exceed 41% of the buyer’s income.
 Check out HouseBuyerNetwork.com if you are selling your property and want to make this process fast and hassle free.

 - Buyer must contribute 50% of the required down payment or a minimum of $1,000 (whichever is greater) from personal funds